google/highway/README.md

 yet validated.
 A subset of RVV is implemented and tested with LLVM and QEMU.
 Work is underway to add RVV ops which were not yet supported by GCC.

+### Versioning

+Highway releases aim to follow the semver.org system (MAJOR.MINOR.PATCH), incrementing MINOR after backward-compatible additions and PATCH after backward-compatible fixes.
+We recommend using releases (rather than the Git tip) because they are tested more extensively, see below.

-Version 0.11 is considered stable enough to use in other projects, and is expected to remain backwards compatible unless serious issues are discovered while finishing the RVV target.
-After that, Highway will reach version 1.0.
+Version 0.11 is considered stable enough to use in other projects.
+Version 1.0 will signal an increased focus on backwards compatibility and will be reached after the RVV target is finished (planned for 2022H1).

+### Testing

 Continuous integration tests build with a recent version of Clang (running on x86 and QEMU for ARM) and MSVC from VS2015 (running on x86).